martamakes/c-formatter-42-ext/README.md

 - [Customization Guide](./CUSTOMIZING.md) - How to modify this extension for other formatters
 - [VSCode Extension Guide](./CREATE_YOUR_OWN_EXTENSION_MICROGUIDE.md) - Comprehensive guide on creating VSCode extensions
 - [Installation Guide](./INSTALLATION.md) - Detailed installation instructions
+- [Solution Details](./SOLUTION.md) - Technical information about the solution

 ## Features